X-Press Pearl: Environmental damage

 Sri Lanka ordered salvors to remove bunker oil, if any had survived the blaze, and take containment measures.
-X-Press Feeders said it had hired Oil Spill Response Limited to support the effort.
+X-Press Feeders said it had hired Oil Spill Response to support the effort.
 The operators had engaged SMIT Salvage when the crisis first started.
 By 3 June, the vessel was still partially afloat, with the aft section resting on the bottom 21 m below.

 Chief Executive of X-Press Feeders Shmuel Yoskovitz apologized to the people of Sri Lanka for the incident.
 "I'd like to express my deep regrets and apologies to the Sri Lankan people for the harm this incident has caused to the livelihood and to the environment of Sri Lanka," he was quoted as saying in an interview with Singapore's Channel News Asia.
 Authorities in Sri Lanka continued to collect debris and plastic pellets in what was described as the biggest ever nurdle hunt in the country.
 About 34 containers had been filled with debris from X-Press Pearl including nurdles.
 Authorities had collected 1,075 tonnes of debris, including sand, which were stored in containers by 8 June.

 As of 15 June 2021, about 40 dead turtles were reported to have washed up on the shore.
 In addition to turtles, many species of fish, whales, and at least six dolphins also washed up with multiple burn markings; aquatic species are also seriously affected by the dispersal of the plastic pellets.